Immersion at Work. Affect and Power in Post-Fordist Work Cultures

-We explore some of the ways in which relational affect has been turned into a subtle device for governing individuals.
-We focus on present-day workplace arrangements in network corporatism or, more generally, post-Fordism.
-Our purpose is also a theoretical one, namely that of consolidating a philosophical conception of relational affect in the tradition of Spinoza and Deleuze, with emphasis on the nexus of affect and power.
-The chapter starts with a section on conceptual foundations, first outlining the gist of a Spinozist understanding of affecting and being affected and, second, sketching the working concept of an “affective arrangement” as a bridge between the theoretical framework and a concrete analytical perspective.
-In the second part of the chapter, we will then present two case studies of “immersive” affective arrangements in contemporary white-collar workplaces, drawing on research literature in workplace ethnography, sociology and cultural studies.
+This chapter is an exploration of some of the ways in which relational affect has been turned into a subtle device for governing individuals.
+It focuses on present-day workplace arrangements in network corporatism or, more generally, post-Fordism.
+The purpose is also a theoretical one, namely that of consolidating a philosophical conception of relational affect in the tradition of Spinoza and Deleuze, with an emphasis on the nexus of affect and power.
+The chapter starts with a section on conceptual foundations, first outlining the gist of a Spinozist understanding of affecting and being affected, then second, sketching the working concept of an affective arrangement as a bridge between theoretical framework and concrete analytical perspective.
+The second part of the chapter presents two case studies of immersive affective arrangements in contemporary white-collar workplaces, drawing on research literature in workplace ethnography, sociology, and cultural studies.